 (3 Credits) Students will learn the concepts of basic industrial device networking protocols and architectures.
 The course covers the essentials of PLC, PAC, Device and SCADA communication systems.
 Students will be given a brief overview of the fundamentals of interfacing these systems, including hardware, software, and communication systems, as well as hands-on configuration experience and trouble-shooting techniques.
+Course fee required.
 Total of 45 hours of lecture.

-ELE 103 - Analog and Digital Electronics
+ELE 102 - Analog Electronics